How to Deodorize a Bathroom: A Guide

 • BONUS: bay leaves (also for looks)

-Once you've got what you need, it's time to magic the magic happen!
+Once you've got what you need, it's time to make the magic happen!

-2. Set your oven to dehydrate or set the temperature at 200 degrees Fahrenheit.
+4. Set your oven to a Dehydrate setting or to 200 degrees Fahrenheit.

-3. Set the sheet on the top rack and rotate the fruit slices every 30 minutes until they're dry and crispy.
+5. Set the sheet on the top rack.
+Rotate and flip the fruit slices every 30 minutes until they're dry and crispy.

-4. Let the fruit cool completely, then place it in a plastic bag to store or directly into a decorative bowl or jar.
+6. Let the fruit cool completely.
+Then place it into a plastic bag for storage, or directly into a decorative bowl or jar for immediate use.

-5. Place the jar in the bathroom and enjoy!
+8. Place the container in the bathroom and enjoy!

 Stop the Stink with Bio Bidet

 Tired of smelly bathrooms?
 Shop Bio Bidet by Bemis for odor-reducing tech that makes life smell a bit better.
-Nothing cleans better than water, and you'll love the mix of features and built-in convenience.
+Enjoy a better clean, elevated hygiene, and an improved olfactory experience.
 Take the Bidet Quiz to find the right model, or let us help you get what you need!